 Application: Deadline for application is 1 June 2023, see link to application form below.

 Course lecturers: Dr. Heléne Annadotter, Dr. Santiago Fraga, Dr. Jacob Larsen, Dr. Nina Lundholm, Professor Øjvind Moestrup.

 Enquiries may be sent to Jacob Larsen, firstname.lastname@example.org

-- Hard copies of the following three books which will be sent to the participants by courier
+- Teaching material including hard copies or pdf-versions of the following books which will be distributed during the practical part of the course: